La Crosse Weather Stations - A Complete Range from Basic to Professional

 But how do La Crosse Weather Stations compare with other brands, and which is your best choice?

-The first part of the question is easily answered - La Crosse Technology specialises in the design and manufacture of home weather stations, and are among the leaders in wireless weather station technology.
+The first part of the question is easily answered - La Crosse Technology specializes in the design and manufacture of home weather stations, and are among the leaders in wireless weather station technology.
 Based in Minnesota (not a bad place for weather watchers), they have several international branches, and are supported by numerous retailers.

 First up, La Crosse Weather Stations include a strong range of attractively designed display unit/receivers, most of which can be wall or desk mounted.
 They are matched by reliable outdoor sensors, particularly if they are well looked after.